Jealously can lead to failure

 You set up a plan, devise goals around this plan and now you should focus on it instead of giving attention to others.
 We should stop trying to figure out the intentions of others and focus on our own.
 As I mentioned above, we don’t know why people want things or how long they worked for it, or what they had to give up.
 We’ll never know their intentions so why waste time and energy comparing ourselves to them.

 If we were to know why they wanted to do things or how they did things, would we have the discipline to follow their steps?
 Maybe, if their goals aligned with ours but if they don’t then why be jealous?
 If we are jealous then maybe it’s time to reevaluate our vision and goals.

 Jealousy is a natural human emotion but it’s based on a misunderstanding of the motivations of others or misinterpretation of our motivations.

 If you really want to know what motivates a person to chase success or material possessions, you can ask them.
-Though there’s no guarantee that you’ll be satisfied by their answer, what guides you may not guide them.
+Though there’s no guarantee that you’ll be satisfied with their answer, what guides you may not guide them.

 In the end, in my opinion, the best way to shed jealousy from your mind is to develop a path for yourself.
 To have your own personal vision and construct goals around that vision.
 This will provide a base for comparing yourself to what you want to be, instead of grooming insecurities and anxiety of someone else’s standards.